ayushkh420/Foodzilla/README.md

 # Foodzilla
 A food delivery app which helps you to choose your favorite food items and get delivered to your doorsteps.

-#Technologies
+### Tools and technology
-1. React Native
+- React Native
-2. Yelp API
+- Yelp API
-3. Redux
+- Firebase (Authentication & Firestore)
-4. Google API
+- Google API
-5. Firebase
+- Redux
+- react-navigation

+## Extra Features

+- Login & Sign up
+- Fully Custom Clean Design
+- Custom Bottom Tab Navigation
+- New Browse Screen
+- New Cart Screen
+- New Restaurant Screen